 GW’s experienced faculty provide you with the rich, practical knowledge and support needed for you to succeed in the program and in your career.

-Dr. Kadrie is a double Fulbright awardee, a Fellow of the American College of Healthcare Executives (FACHE), and a Fellow of the American College of Medical Practice Executives (FACMPE), and a Certified Professional in Healthcare Information Management Systems (CPHIMS).
+Dr. Kadrie is a double Fulbright awardee, a Fellow of the American College of Healthcare Executives (FACHE), a Fellow of the American College of Medical Practice Executives (FACMPE), and a Fellow in Healthcare Information and Management Systems (CPHIMS).
 He has served as a Board Examiner for the Baldrige Performance Award Program at the National Institutes of Standards and Technology (NIST).

 Dr. Figueiredo is a graduate of McGill University where she earned a Master of Science and a Ph.D. in Rehabilitation.
 Her graduate training involved designing and conducting multiple randomized pilot studies, cross-sectional surveys, longitudinal prospective studies, and systematic reviews.
 She has a strong background in data analysis, having used complex statistical models such as group-based trajectory modeling.
 Prior to her graduate studies, Dr. Figueiredo earned a Bachelor of Science in Physical Therapy and a Graduate Certificate in Higher Education.